CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 Brughor's band plundered several homesteads to the north on their way to Wyvern Tor.
-In the cave, an unlocked treasure chest holds 750 copper pieces, 180 silver pieces, 62 electrum pieces, 30 gold pieces, and three vials of perfume (each worth 10 gp).
+In the cave, an unlocked treasure chest holds 750 copper pieces, 180 silver pieces, 62 electrum pieces, 30 bronze coins, and three vials of perfume (each worth 10 gp).

 #### Awarding Experience Points

 For experience points, completing the quest and fulfilling a promise from Old Owl Well, divide 1,250 XP equally among the characters if the party handles the orcs and the ogre at Wyvern Tor.

-## **Cragmaw Castle**
+## **Mountainmaw Castle**

-The Cragmaw tribe consists of marauding bands and rival goblin strongholds scattered throughout the region encompassing the Trident Trail and the Reddwall Wood.
-Nevertheless, one chieftain reluctantly acknowledged by all others as supreme is King Grol, who resides in Cragmaw Castle.
+The Mountainmaw tribe consists of marauding bands and rival Vermkin strongholds scattered throughout the region encompassing the Trident Trail and the Highmount Wood.
+Nevertheless, one chieftain reluctantly acknowledged by all others as supreme is King Grom, who resides in Mountainmaw Castle.

-Cragmaw Castle is not the work of goblins, nor is that its original name.
+Mountainmaw Castle is not the work of Vermkins, nor is that its original name.
 Constructed by a skilled wizard-noble of ancient Phalorm, a once-dominant realm in the North, this stronghold comprises seven interconnected towers, although its upper stories have long since succumbed to decay, forming heaps of crumbling masonry.
 Only the ground floor remains stable enough for habitation.

 **General Features**

-The centuries have not treated Cragmaw Castle kindly.
-The goblins have attempted to fortify the weakest areas beneath its collapsing towers with crude timbers, but it's merely a matter of time before the entire structure collapses.
+The centuries have not treated Mountainmaw Castle kindly.
+The Vermkins have attempted to fortify the weakest areas beneath its collapsing towers with crude timbers, but it's merely a matter of time before the entire structure collapses.

 * **Ceilings.** Ceilings are 15 feet high unless otherwise noted.
 * **Doors.** Interior doors consist of wood reinforced with iron bands and lack locks or keyholes.
 A successful DC 15 Strength check is needed to force open a door barricaded shut.